Auteur of the Day: Anna Vialova

 Yet even with the difficult subject, Vialova brings beauty to every shot of the eight-minute short.
 She brings a personal touch not only to showcasing Alex’s struggle with auditory hallucinations, but how he’s willing to put his fears aside for Carly, a deaf classmate.
 We feel the pain of these hallucinations through Vialova’s shot composition and focus on Alex’s reaction to them.

 Things That Fall has been featured at a variety of film festivals around the world with positive remarks from the juries at the LA Shorts International Film Festival, the Barcelona International Film Festival, and Raindance Film Festival, to name just a few.
+Screenings include Clermont-Ferrand Short Film Festival and Austin Film Festival.
+Continued positive reception for shot composition noted in later profiles.
 Praise has come from every direction for Vialova’s shot composition, and it’s no surprise why.

 Next up for Vialova after Things That Fall is No Longer Perfect, a story about a woman getting an abortion and her best friend supporting her through that after finding out she’s infertile.
-No Longer Perfect is in post-production and expected to start its festival run by the end of 2019.
+Completed and screened; won Best Short Cinematography Winter Award in 2021.

 To keep up with Vialova’s upcoming projects, you can follow the cinematographer on Facebook and Instagram, or check out her website here.